 The children can explore science and sensory concepts while having a blast.
 We created our treasure bottles two different ways, and I love how they both turned out.

 CRAFT GOLDEN DOUBLOONS.

 GO ON A TREASURE HUNT!

-Prior to looking for treasure, make a treasure map like this one from Tutus and Tea Parties.
+Prior to looking for treasure, make a treasure map with the kids.

 COMMEMORATE THE PRESCHOOL PIRATE THEME WITH HAND PRINT ART.